 Dachshunds don’t like to give up, They were bred to solve problems on their own so that means “if there is a will, there is a way” is engrained into the psyche.

-Other words for tenacious, with a more negative connotation, are relentless and stubborn.
+Other words for tenacious, with a more negative connotation, is relentless.

-If they want something, they will try and try until they get it…. or pester you over and over hoping that you will give in.
+If a Dachshund wants something, they will try and try until they get it…. or pester you over and over hoping that you will give in.

 If they want to do something different than you ask, they may chose that instead.